WJRH-Engineering/icecast-source-info/README.md

 <img src="images/butt/install-setup/butt-installer-4.jpg" alt="butt-installer-1" width="50%">
 <img src="images/butt/install-setup/butt-installer-5.jpg" alt="butt-installer-1" width="50%">

-3. Run butt.
+3. Run butt if not launched by during the installation.

 <img src="images/butt/install-setup/butt-startup.jpg" alt="butt-startup" width="50%">

-4. Open butt settings.
+4. Open butt Settings.
+Choose the Main tab.

 <img src="images/butt/install-setup/butt-startup-click-settings.jpg" alt="butt-startup-click-settings" width="50%">

 <img src="images/butt/install-setup/butt-settings-main-default.jpg" alt="butt-settings-main-default" width="50%">

-5. To add the WJRH Icecast serve, click Add.
+5. To add the WJRH Icecast server, click ADD under the Server selection dropdown in the Server Settings section.
 A blank form to add server information will open.

 <img src="images/butt/install-setup/butt-settings-main-default-click-add.jpg" alt="butt-settings-main-default-click-add" width="50%">

 <img src="images/butt/install-setup/butt-settings-main-server-add.jpg" alt="butt-settings-main-server-add" width="50%">

-6. Choose the Icecast option Type.
-Fill out the server information as shown in the table and following picture replacing your-program-name, your-mountpoint, and your-password with your actual program name, mountpoint, and password.
+6. Choose the IceCast option under Type.
+Fill out the server information as shown in the table below and the following picture.
+Replacing your-program-name, your-mountpoint, and your-password with your actual program name, mountpoint, and password.
 This information was provided to you by WJRH Engineering when you signed up for a program.
 If you are unsure about this information, please contact WJRH Engineering.

 |Setting|Value|Value in Example|
 |-------|-----|----------------|